shafiq-ahmed/opengl-shootinggame/README.md

 # Airplane Shooter

-An OpenGL C++ gaming project.
-The game runs for 30 seconds, after this time the game ends and the score of the player is shown.

 ## Instructions

 Use J and L keys to steer the canon left and right.
 Press R to fire.